-HEY, CHECK IT OUT: et - IT IS THAT'S YEAH, THEY DUG THROUGH DURING A COMPETITION, I 19.999099979.
+HEY, CHECK IT OUT: OT IS DURING A COMPETITION, I THAT'S YEAH, THEY DUG THROUGH 19.999099979.
 THAT'S WEIRD.
 AWFUL.
-TOLD THE PROGRAMMERS ON HALF THEIR ALGORITHMS OUR TEAM THAT $e^{\pi}$ - $\pi$ LOOKING FOR THE BUG YEAH.
+HALF THEIR ALGORITHMS TOLD THE PROGRAMMERS ON OUR TEAM THAT e^{π} - π LOOKING FOR THE BUG YEAH.
 THAT'S HOW I BEFORE THEY FIGURED WAS A STANDARD TEST OF FLOATING-GOT KICKED OUT OF IT OUT.
 POINT HANDLERS -- IT WOULD THE ACM IN COLLEGE.
 COME OUT TO 20 UNLESS ...
 WHAT?
 THEY HAD ROUNDING ERRORS.